rasPanda/GA-Project4/README.md

 </div>}
 ```

-### Profile & Messaging pages
+### Profile pages

-These pages were stretch goals, and due to a lack of time are unfortunately unfinished.
+This page was one of my later stretch goals, and due to a lack of time the features are limited and could be built upon.

 The profile page is usable, so I decided to have it accessible.
 Here, a user can change their profile picture and see their followers/following numbers: